elifesciences-publications/Insanally2017/readme.md

-This repository contains the code used for analysis in Insanally, et al 2017.
+This repository contains the code used for analysis in Insanally, et al 2019, "Spike-timing-dependent ensemble encoding by non-classically responsive cortical neurons". eLife, 2019. http://dx.doi.org/10.7554/eLife.42409

 ## Requirements